-[59] As would be expected for the three chosen periods, we see that for relatively small floes, attenuation becomes greater as radius increases.
-This relationship becomes less important as the floes get larger until, at a radius of approximately 50-70 m, the attenuation is no longer affected by floe size variations.
-Our three-dimensional model therefore mirrors the behavior of a two-dimensional model in this respect.
-There is also evidence here that the size of the floes required to attain a stable attenuation coefficient increases as period increases, which concurs with our explanation of this property being governed by a relationship between floe length and wavelength.
-However, for 8 s, 12 s, and 16 s incident waves and a 1 m ice thickness, the ice-coupled wavelengths are 125 m, 226 m, and 394 m, respectively, and it is clear that the limit is not given by a simple ratio.
+As would be expected for the three chosen periods, we see that for relatively small floes 455 attenuation becomes greater as radius increases.
+This relationship becomes less important 456 as the floes get larger until, at a radius of approximately 50-70 m, the attenuation is no 457 longer affected by floe size variations.
+Our three-dimensional model therefore mirrors 458 the behavior of a two-dimensional model in this respect.
+There is also evidence here 459 that the size of the floes required to attain a stable attenuation coefficient increases as 460 period increases, which concurs with our explanation of this property being governed by 461 a relationship between floe length and wavelength.
+However, for 8 s, 12 s and 16 s incident 462 waves and a 1 m ice thickness, the ice-coupled wavelengths are 125 m, 226 m and 394 m 463 respectively, and it is clear that the limit is not given by a simple ratio.
+464 of Kohout and Meylan [2008].
+In Kohout and Meylan [2008] the attenuation coefficient is plotted against period for a number of mean thicknesses, as these were found to be its two principal determinants when the floes are sufficiently long.
+From these data the three sets with thicknesses 0.5 m, 1 m and 2.5 m have been selected for comparison and these are displayed in figure 13.

 3.5.
-Comparison of the Three-Dimensional and Two-Dimensional Models
+Comparison of the three-dimensional and two-dimensional models

-[60] Having made the above investigations into the dependence of the attenuation coefficient on the key parameters of the model, we now wish to compare the attenuation rates predicted by our new three-dimensional model with the existing two-dimensional model of Kohout and Meylan [2008].
-In Kohout and Meylan [2008], the attenuation coefficient is plotted against period for a number of mean thicknesses, as these were found to be its two principal determinants when the floes are sufficiently long.
-From these data, the three sets with thicknesses 0.5 m, 1 m, and 2.5 m have been selected for comparison, and these are displayed in Figure 13.
+Having made the above investigations into the dependence of the attenuation coefficient on the key parameters of the model, we now wish to compare the attenuation rates predicted by our new three-dimensional model with the existing two-dimensional model

-[61] These results are shown alongside attenuation coefficients for our three-dimensional arrays with corresponding ice thicknesses.
-For consistency, and following from our investigation of the dependence of attenuation on floe size in the previous section, we use floes that are large enough that the attenuation coefficient has become insensitive to any further extension.
-We note that as the flexural rigidity of ice is strongly associated with its thickness, the size of the floes required to ensure a settled attenuation coefficient grows as their thickness increases.
-The concentration of the arrays is set as c = 0.5, although, as it results in only linear variations, this parameter is of little consequence on the logarithmic scale used here.
-As usual, the floes used in the arrays are circular and Archimedean draft is included.
+These results are shown alongside attenuation coefficients for our three-dimensional 473 arrays with corresponding ice thicknesses.
+For consistency, and following on from our 474 investigation of the dependence of attenuation on floe size in the previous section, we 475 use floes that are large enough that the attenuation coefficient has become insensitive to 476 any further extension.
+We note that, as the flexural rigidity of ice is strongly associated 477 with its thickness, the size of the floes required to ensure a settled attenuation coefficient 478 grows as their thickness increases.
+The concentration of the arrays is set as c = 0.5, 479 although, as it results in only linear variations, this parameter is of little consequence on 480 the logarithmic scale used here.
+As usual, the floes used in the arrays are circular and 481 Archimedean draft is included.
+482

-[62] It is clear from Figure 13 that the models match reasonably well in a quantitative sense, with the corresponding attenuation coefficients never differing by more than an order of magnitude.
-As the two-dimensional model assumes homogeneity in one spatial dimension and therefore does not account for any open water between floes in this direction, it could be anticipated that it would cause more attenuation than the three-dimensional model.
-However, this comparison shows that the relationship between the two models is far more complicated, with the two-dimensional model producing greater attenuation for low periods and the threedimensional model likewise for high periods.
-This is an interesting finding, as a consistent overprediction of attenuation for low periods and underprediction of attenuation for high periods has been observed when using two-dimensional models.
+It is clear from figure 13 that the models match reasonably well in a quantitative sense, 483 with the corresponding attenuation coefficients never differing by more than an order of 484 magnitude.
+As the two-dimensional model assumes homogeneity in one spatial dimension 485 and therefore does not account for any open water between floes in this direction, it could 486 be anticipated that it would cause more attenuation than the three-dimensional model.
+487 However, this comparison shows that the relationship between the two models is far 488 more complicated, with the two-dimensional model producing greater attenuation for low 489 periods and the three-dimensional model likewise for high periods.
+This is an interesting 490 finding, as a consistent overprediction of attenuation for low periods and underprediction of attenuation for high periods has been observed when using two-dimensional models.
 We also note that the point at which these regimes interchange occurs at a higher period as thickness increases.